 The Big Brands That Have Failed To Coin Instagram So Far?

-Having touched Coca-Cola’s movement theme Happiness, I must say that the brand should be really unhappy about its Instagram performance.
+Having touched on Coca-Cola’s movement theme Happiness, I must say that the brand should be really unhappy about its Instagram performance.

 At gathering my insights for this story I almost fell out of my chair seeing Coke’s base on Insta: a shallow 506.000 followers.

 Now that’s really Coke unworthy.
-However it also means that you can still beat Coca-Cola.
+However, it also means that you can still beat Coca-Cola.

-Also the true masters of content marketing at Red Bull are now at a mediocre 2.4 million Insta fans.
+Also, the true masters of content marketing at Red Bull are now at a mediocre 2.4 million Insta fans.
 With their young target audience and content skills, they should have been at 10 million followers by now.